djynnius/ZedekFramework/README.md

 set persmissions to allow reading and writing to zedekframework folder

-Change directory into the public folder and from command line run :
+Change directory into your zedekframework folder and run :

-    php -S localhost:8080 zedek
+    php zedek start

 on windows replace php with the path to the php binary - example:

-	c:\xampp\php\php.exe -S localhost:8080 zedek
+	c:\xampp\php\php.exe zedek start

 You are done!

-You can now view your application on localhost:8080
+You can now view your application on localhost:8585

 Hello World!